 - Applications will be judged on the quality of the application itself, the fit with FRAME’s mission, the potential of the research to replace animals, scientific relevance, cost, achievability, and the possibility of the work leading to future research opportunities.

-- Successful applicants will be notified by the beginning of June 2021.
+- Successful applicants will be notified by the end of May 2022.
 Unless requested, feedback on unsuccessful applications will not be provided.

 - Successful applicants must submit a report of minimum 1500 words within 3 months of the project completion.
-Reports must be of publishable quality.
+Reports must be of publishable quality and will be shared on the FRAME website.
 There may be an opportunity to cover them in the scientific journal Alternatives to Laboratory Animals (ATLA).
-Download our report writing guidance.
+FRAME’s Report Writing Guidance for Summer Studentship Project.

-- Read more in the Terms and Conditions document which must be accepted by the host institution, project supervisor and the student applying.
+- Read more in the FRAME Summer Studentship Terms and Conditions document which must be accepted by the host institution (university), project supervisor and the student applying.